Chaosinflesh/Hokohoko/Hokohoko/README.md

 # Hokohoko

-_Hokohoko means "to trade, barter, exchange, sell, buy, export, alternate" in Te Reo Maori._[1]
+_Hokohoko means "to trade, barter, exchange, sell, buy, export, alternate" in Te Reo Māori._[1]

-Hokohoko aims to provide an consistent benchmark for academics and others who wish to test the efficacy of their algorithms on FOREX speculation.
+Hokohoko aims to provide a consistent benchmark for academics and others who wish to test the efficacy of their algorithms on FOREX speculation.

 It provides 7 years of per-minute market data across 50 currency pairs, and